airshipit/election/doc/source/index.rst

 The commit message for the patch must contain the candidate's current affiliation (company name or 'independent').
 The candidacy is then confirmed by elections officials through gerrit.
-See above `How to submit a candidacy`_ documentation.
+See `How to submit a candidacy`_ documentation below.

 .. _WC details: